nextauthjs/next-auth/www/docs/getting-started/client.md

 The `getProviders()` method returns the list of providers currently configured for sign in.

-It calls `/api/auth/providers` and returns a with a list of the currently configured authentication providers.
+It calls `/api/auth/providers` and returns a list of the currently configured authentication providers.

 It can be use useful if you are creating a dynamic custom sign in page.